cfpb/development/javascript.md

 ## Polyfills

 Where possible use the native browser implementation and include [a polyfill that provides that behavior][27] for unsupported browsers.
-This makes the code easier to work with and less involved in hackery to make things just work.
+This makes the code easier to work with and less involved in hackery to make things just work, the exception being Internet Explorer 8.
+Although we continue to support IE8, we do not support scripted interactions and rely instead on progressive enhancement to provide IE8 users with a functioning experience.

 If you can't patch a piece of functionality with a polyfill, then [wrap all uses of the patching code][28] in a globally available method that is accessible from everywhere in the application.